The anchor of the family

 On October 18, 2017, she died at the age of 90, leaving in her gentle wake a life lived with dignity, grace and an uncommon compassion for others.
 It extended not only to her family and friends, but to countless others who will benefit for decades from her legacy of love and philanthropy.

-Helen will be greatly missed by her husband, Rich; children and spouses Dick and Betsy, Dan and Pamella, Cheri, and Doug and Maria; grandchildren and spouses Rick and Melissa, Elissa and Nate, Andrea and Michael, Ryan, Cassandra and Heath, Sydney and Andrew, Cole, Hannah, Katie, Ben, Jessa, Addie, Dalton, Micaela and Jordan, Monreau and Olivia; and great-grandchildren Clara, Sloane, Remington, Richard, Wilhelmina, and Taggart.
+Her greatest legacy was the family she created with husband, Rich, who died September 6, 2018, including children and spouses Dick and Betsy, Dan and Pamella, Cheri, and Doug and Maria; grandchildren and spouses Rick and Melissa, Elissa and Nate, Andrea and Michael, Ryan, Cassandra and Heath, Sydney and Andrew, Cole, Hannah, Katie, Ben, Jessa, Addie, Dalton, Micaela and Jordan, Monreau and Olivia; and great-grandchildren Clara, Sloane, Remington, Richard, Wilhelmina, and Taggart.

 Publicly, Helen was perhaps best known as the wife of Amway Co-founder Rich DeVos.